Arms industry of Russia: Exports

-As of 2012, Russia has managed to maintain its position as the number two exporter of arms to the world in spite of losing sales in some markets such as Libya and India, by selling products to new markets in Africa and Latin America."Between 2012 and 2015, India will once again become the number one importer ($14.3 billion), followed by Venezuela ($3.2 billion) instead of Algeria.
+As of 2012, Russia has managed to maintain its position as the number two exporter of arms to the world in spite of losing sales in some markets such as Libya and India, by selling products to new markets in Africa and Latin America.
+Between 2012 and 2015, India will once again become the number one importer ($14.3 billion), followed by Venezuela ($3.2 billion) instead of Algeria.
 Vietnam will rank third, with imports of $3.2 billion.that the Asia-Pacific now accounts for more than half of the company's deliveries.
 In recent years Russia approved about $7 billion worth of export loans under weapons contracts.
 This has enabled Rosoboron export to sign new deals with Myanmar, Malaysia, Indonesia, Sri Lanka and Vietnam."

 Moscow is determined to keep its share of the Indian defense market and to retain its status as the world's second-largest defence exporter.
-Last year Rosoboronexport signed $17.6 billion worth of new contracts, which represents an increase of 150 percent compared to 2011.
+In 2012 Rosoboronexport signed $17.6 billion worth of new contracts, which represents an increase of 150 percent compared to 2011.
 The company's portfolio of contracts has reached an impressive $37.3 billion.
 Russia ranks second in the world's arms export.
 Moscow supplies arms and military equipment to 66 countries, has concluded agreements on military and technical cooperation with 85 countries and its portfolio of orders for defence-related products currently stands at a staggering $46.3 billion.
 Russian global arms exports reached $15.2 billion in 2012, up 12% compared to the previous year said Venezuela, Peru, Brazil, Argentina and Mexico were interested in buying helicopters and air defense systems.
 Grigory Kozlov, head of Helicopter Export Department at Rosoboronexport, said there is good potential for cooperation virtually with all the countries in the region, and especially with Brazil, where Mi-35M helicopters are successfully used.
 The main partner in the region is a traditional friend of Russia – Venezuela.
 It is now the second biggest purchaser of Russian arms, after India, that Russia needs to press ahead.